Our website uses cookies for statistical purposes.

 Our company registration agents in the Philippines can explain if other requisites apply in terms of branch office incorporation.
 Do you want to open a branch in another country, such as Bahrain?
 We can put you in contact with our partners.

-Foreigners who wish to permanently live in the Philippines can discuss their options with our team as special conditions apply according to the nationality of the applicant.
+Foreigners who wish to live in the Philippines permanently can discuss their options with our team as special conditions apply according to the nationality of the applicant.
 To immigrate to Philippines, one needs to be a citizen of a country that grants the same permanent residence rights to Filipino citizens.
 We can give you more information about the general application requirements upon request.

 Documents related to registering a branch office in the Philippines

-Foreign companies are required to file the following documents with the SEC upon the opening of a Philippines branch in 2023:
+Foreign companies are required to file the following documents with the SEC upon the opening of a Philippines branch in 2024:

 • the prescribed form issued by the SEC and which needs to be filled out;